 In Tool’s 2001 single “Parabola,” Adam Jones drops the would-be A string down to E, in addition to the low B sixth string.
 Let’s hear the difference:

 This version of the tuning is significantly lower than the other, meaning our traditional “fifth” power chord form will actually play a fourth, and barring the two lowest strings will now play a fifth, per the following notation:

 The perfect fifth power chord is in the first measure with a root D in this tuning, while the fourth is the shape played in the second measure with the same root D and an A on the fifth string.

 In “Parabola,” Jones uses the power chords with the fourth interval, running through the following progression:

 Like the fifth, the fourth interval in this chord provides little in the way of harmonic information.
 However, when it comes to power chords, being able to substitute the fifth out for a different note provides some much needed variety.

 This subtle change is what I find to be so likable about playing the Drop B tuning in both of the two ways that we’ve seen Jones use it.
 It takes a mundane and familiar shape, the garden variety power chord, and alters its colors.
 The new shapes still have the same push and heaviness that you expect from a power progression in a band like Tool, but there’s a uniqueness and novelty that pulls the ear in a slightly different direction.

 For those who make their living in the rock genre, it’s a great tuning to keep in your back pocket.

-Bobby Kittleberger is the founder of Guitar Chalk, a vast online resource for guitarists of all kinds, and a contributing editor at Guitar World.
+This post was written by Guitar Chalk, a vast online resource for guitarists of all kinds, and a contributing editor at Guitar World.
 You can hit him up on Twitter or shoot him an email to get in touch.